heremaps/msdkui-ios/Documentation/API_Reference/README.md

-The _API Reference_ can be built locally using command line, see [Contribution Guide](../Guides/ContributionGuide.md) - alternatively, you can find the latest _API Reference_ soon on GitHub Pages.
+The _API Reference_ can be built locally using the command line, see the  [Contribution Guide](../Guides/ContributionGuide.md) - alternatively, you can find the latest [API Reference](https://heremaps.github.io/msdkui-ios/) on GitHub Pages.